Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Mathematical background

-The main goal of this work is to put this result into a general and universal form so that it also applies in presence of additional states that do not participate in the EP.
-The final result does not require truncation of the Hamiltonian to the quasi-degenerate subspace, allowing us to apply it to general scenarios, and the derivation usefully illuminates general geometric relations of the involved states.
+The main goal of this work is to express the phase rigidity in a general and universal form so that it also applies in presence of additional states that do not participate in the EP, and indeed for any eigenvalue configuration.
+The methods are inspired from the eigenvalue-from-eigenvector school of thought, which has been fully developed for Hermitian systems, where we can identify $|R_i\rangle=|L_i\rangle$ \cite{denton2022eigenvectors}.
+In the notation of the present paper, the components of these conventional eigenvectors then obey, after normalization, the identity